FAQ

 Where did the name “Red Bicycle” come from?

 Form & Function.
-The concept of using “bicycle” in our name comes from our fundamental desire to combine both design aesthetics (form) and deeply rooted purpose (function) in every project we take on.
+The concept of using “bicycle” in the name comes from a fundamental desire to combine both design aesthetics (form) and deeply rooted purpose (function) in every project I take on.
 It’s the idea that if you have a trendy-looking bike that doesn’t take you from point A to point B, it would be worthless.
 So is the case with beautiful design without tangible use.

 What does the process involve?